deepset-ai/haystack-home/README.md

 2. Create a PR on the `haystack-tutorials` repository
 3. When merged, your changes will reflect on the Haystack website after the next deployment

+### Add a Redirect for a Content
+All redirects are stored in `vercel.json`, under `redirects`.
+Use this field for all redirects including tutorials, cookbook, blog content, except for documentation.

 ### Shortcodes

 You can use Hugo shortcodes in markdown to call various built-in or custom templates.